HomerKH19/MM1-Updates/README.md

 - [X] Add 2 more Buss Connectors to the board for NEW hardware
 - [X] Build V3 Replacement Board - 70% done
 - [X] Test
+- [ ] Load the I/O board schematics into KiCAD and fix the errors
 - [ ] Get more ideas